eestrada/voll/SPECIFICATION.md

 There is no such thing as a multiline string.

 Configuration values are of the format `<key>=<value>` followed by a newline.
+There MAY be whitespace between the start of the line and the key: its presence is ignored and it is not part of the key.
-There SHALL NOT be any space between the key and the equals sign.
+There MAY be whitespace between the key and the equals sign: its presence is ignored and it is not part of the key.
 Whitespace characters following the equals sign that precede non-whitespace characters
 MUST be included in the parsed value string.